NTPC Limited

-In 2016, police fired on a group of people peacefully protesting the seizure of their lands by this power company and killed four of them.

-The PSU has also ventured into oil and gas exploration and coal mining.
-It is the largest power company in India with an electric power generating capacity of 71,594 MW.
-Although the company has approx. 16% of the total national capacity, it contributes to over 25% of total power generation due to its focus on operating its power plants at higher efficiency levels (approx. 80.2% against the national PLF rate of 64.5%).
+It is the largest power company in India with an installed capacity of 80154.50 MW.
+Although the company has approximately 16% of the total national capacity, it contributes to over 25% of total power generation due to its focus on operating its power plants at higher efficiency levels (approximately 80.2% against the national PLF rate of 64.5%).
 NTPC currently produces 25 billion units of electricity per month.

+NTPC Mining Ltd (NML) has mined about 100 MMT Coal in 2023-2024 FY, NML has Pakri Barwadih, Chatti Bariatu and Kerandari Coal Mines in Jharkhand, Dulanga Coal Mine in Odisha and Talaipalli Coal Mine in Chhattisgarh.

-NTPC currently operates 55 power stations (24 Coal, 7 combined cycle gas/liquid fuel, 2 Hydro, 1 Wind, and 11 solar projects).
-Further, it has 9 coal and 1 gas station, owned by joint ventures or subsidiaries.
+NTPC currently operates 55 power stations: 24 coal, seven combined cycle gas and liquid fuel, two hydro powered, one wind turbine, and 11 solar projects.
+Additionally, it has 9 coal and 1 gas station, owned by joint ventures or subsidiaries.

-It was founded by Government of India in 1975, which now holds 51.1% of its equity shares (after divestment of its stake in 2004, 2010, 2013, 2014, 2016, & 2017) In May 2010, NTPC was conferred Maharatna status by the Union Government of India, one of only four companies to be awarded this status.
-It is ranked 400th in the Forbes Global 2000 for 2016.
+It was founded by Government of India in 1975, which now holds 51.10% of its equity shares after divestment of its stake in 2004, 2010, 2013, 2014, 2016, and 2017.
+In May 2010, NTPC was conferred Maharatna status by the Union Government of India, one of only four companies to be awarded this status.
+It is ranked 433rd in the Forbes Global 2000 for 2023.

 History

-1975 to 1994
+1975–1994

-The company was founded on 7 November 1975 by India's former Prime Minister Indira Gandhi. as "National Thermal Power Corporation Private Limited".
-It started work on its first thermal power project in 1976 at Shaktinagar (named National Thermal Power Corporation Private Limited Singrauli) in Uttar Pradesh.
+The company was founded on 7 November 1975 by India's former Prime Minister Indira Gandhi as National Thermal Power Corporation Private Limited.
+It started working on its first thermal power project in 1976 at Shaktinagar—named National Thermal Power Corporation Private Limited Singrauli—in Uttar Pradesh.
 In the same year, its name was changed to "National Thermal Power Corporation Limited".
-In 1983, NTPC began commercial operations (of selling power) and earned profits of INR 4.5 crores in FY 1982–83.
-By the end of 1985, it had achieved power generation capacity of 2000 MW.

-In 1986, it completed synchronisation of its first 500 MW unit at Singrauli.
+In 1983, NTPC began commercial operations and earned profits of INR 4.5 crores in FY 1982–83.
+By the end of 1985, it had achieved power generation capacity of 2000 MW.In 1986, it completed synchronisation of its first 500 MW unit at Singrauli.
 In 1988, it commissioned two 500 MW units, one each in Rihand and Ramagundam.
 In 1989, it started a consultancy division.
-In 1992, it acquired Feroze Gandhi Unchahar Thermal Power Station (with from Uttar Pradesh Rajya Vidyut Utpadan Nigam of Uttar Pradesh.
+In 1992, it acquired Feroze Gandhi Unchahar Thermal Power Station from Uttar Pradesh Rajya Vidyut Utpadan Nigam of Uttar Pradesh.
 By the end of 1994, its installed capacity crossed 15,000 MW.